The Best Caribbean Destination Wedding Spots

 Guest activities: Scuba dive around Andros Island (the third largest barrier reef in the world), stroll the white-sand beaches, tour the historic homes of Nassau, and sip Goombay Smashes while snacking on conch fritters.

-Pelican Bay at Lucaya, Grand Bahama Island: A beautiful boutique setting on Grand Bahama Island, this resort can accommodate wedding parties with up to 80 guests.
-Host your ceremony on the beach and head to the Ferry House nearby for your reception dinner.
+Pelican Bay at Lucaya, Grand Bahama Island: This beautiful boutique resort on Grand Bahama Island allows pairs to host beach ceremonies, and then head to the nearby Ferry House for a reception dinner.

 Bermuda